gwongwen/stm32wle5_rtos_meas/README.md

 # Code for 6sens Omnitilt Project : measurement of battery life

 ## Overview
-This code allows us to evaulate the battery life.
+This code allows us to evaluate the battery life.
 The characteristics of the test are as follows:

 - for ADC, no threshold so no data is written to external memory
-- for the seb=nsor, 4 samples (battery, temperature, pressure, humidity) are taken and stored in internal memory (NVS) every 10 minutes.
+- for the sensor, 4 samples (battery, temperature, pressure, humidity) are taken and stored in internal memory (NVS) every 10 minutes.
 Only the battery value will be used

 The battery used has the following characteristics: